Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Confessing a Wrong Doing: Therefore, confess your sins to one another, and pray for one another so that you may be healed.
 The effective prayer of a righteous man can accomplish much.
 (James 5:16 NASB)

-Finally, the Bible clearly shows that "negative confession" does not negate God's blessings.
-The Psalms are filled with cries to God for deliverance, and Psalm 55:22 and 1 Peter 5:7 exhort us to follow that example.
+Finally, the Bible is very clear that "negative confession" does not negate God's blessings.
+The Psalms are filled with cries to God for deliverance, and Psalm 55:22 and 1 Peter 5:7 exhort us follow that example.
 Even Jesus went before the Heavenly Father with a clear eye on the situation and a request for aid (Matthew 26:39)

 Fred Price then refers to Norman Vincent Peale's book The Power of Positive Thinking, about which he says ‘thinking positively is a good thing, but if that is all you do then all that will happen is that you will have a better attitude.
 To change your circumstances you need to speak positively "based on the Word of God"’.
-At this point I strongly suggest you read The Word of Faith and New Thought Doctrines
+At this point I strongly suggest you read The Word of Faith Doctrine and New Thought that shows Peale's New Thought doctrine and teaching, where it originated and how various ‘Christian’ ministers have picked up and run with it.

 Like so many other Christians, Price believes that provided two or more people "get into agreement and believe God for a certain thing" - "pool their faith" as he puts it, God will grant them what they are asking for.
 For the serious Bible student there are three points to take into consideration.
 See Matthew 18:19 HERE